 1940s Sweater Patterns

-While simple knit cardigans are easy to find today a short waisted ’40s style sweater blouse is not.
-Besides vintage options on etsy.com or ebay.com your best bet for getting 1940s sweaters is to knit one from a vintage pattern.
+While simple knit cardigans are easy to find today, a short waisted ’40s style sweater blouse is not.
+Besides vintage options on Etsy or eBay, your best bet for getting 1940s sweaters is to knit one from a vintage pattern.
 Here are some of my favorites:

-Vintage 1940s Sweaters on Etsy.com– Due to age and moth damage vintage sweaters are a rare treat.
+- Vintage 1940s Sweaters on Etsy – Due to age and moth damage, vintage sweaters are a rare treat.